youyinnn/youyinnn.github.io/src/assets/_websrc/scripts/Linux.md

 LC_ALL=en_US.utf-8
 ```

-Log out & back in and you should notice the warning message is gone.
+Log out & back in; you should notice the warning message is gone.

 #### Ubuntu